MyHealth.Alberta.ca Network

 Helpful Tools

-Parent Guide (0-12 year olds)
+Parent Guide (0 - 12 year olds)

-This resource will help you prepare for the ongoing conversations you’ll have with your child about sexual health.
-Whether you’ve had conversations in the past or not, it’s never too late to start!
+This resource will help you prepare for the ongoing conversations you'll have with your child about sexual health.
+Whether you've had conversations in the past or not, it's never too late to start!!

-Parent Guide (13-18 year olds)
+Parent Guide (13 - 18 year olds)

-This resource will help you prepare for the ongoing conversations you’ll have with your teen about sexual health.
-Whether you’ve had conversations in the past or not, it’s never too late to start!
+Prepare for the ongoing conversations you'll have with your teen about sexual health.
+It's never too late to start!

 Back to top